 The PowerBeat’s most intriguing factor is its price, with the unit holding its initially teased cost of just $499 (UK and Australian pricing and availability are still to be confirmed).
 This means the Watteam PowerBeat will be the first power meter on the market under the elusive $500 price point.

-The Powerbeat, a claimed 24g per side, measures left and right power independently.
-Inside the weatherproof housing can be found strain gauges, accelerometers and gyroscopes (not too dissimilar from the Garmin Vector).
-According to Watteam these – together with a proprietary algorithm – provide for accurate readings of normalised, average and max power.
+The PowerBeat, a claimed 24g per side, measures left and right power independently.
+Inside the weatherproof housing can be found strain gauges, accelerometers and gyroscopes (not too dissimilar from the original Garmin Vector).
+According to Watteam, these – together with a proprietary algorithm – provide for accurate readings of normalised, average and max power.

-“Built from rods and springs, our worldwide patented sensor attaches easily to both of your crank arms.
-It senses your pedal stroke up to the millisecond, recording the direct and immediate torque that you apply,” the manufacturer said.
+“Our worldwide patented sensor attaches easily to both of your crank arms.
+It senses your pedal stroke up to the millisecond, recording the direct and immediate torque that you apply,” a brand spokesperson said.

-User friendliness is somthing power meter manufacturers have struggled with – some have even required a trained mechanic for battery changes and installation.
+User friendliness is something power meter manufacturers have struggled with – some have even required a trained mechanic for battery changes and installation.
 Watteam said that, equipped with their instruction manuals and walkthrough Youtube videos, anyone can install and calibrate the unit.
-Using a replaceable 3.6 volt battery, the Powerbeat has a claimed runtime of 360 hours.